31 Rhode Island Restaurants for Outdoor Dining

 The details: 239 Dyer St., Providence, 401-480-1269, dunebrothers.com

-Chez Pascal has turned its outdoor patio into an Après Ski adventure.
-Eight Adirondack chairs await along with a menu of soul-satisfying one-pot meals and drinks that will warm your belly as you sit and enjoy the great outdoors on Hope Street in Providence.
-The restaurant may not have slopes to ski, but it brings the cozy dining experience to PVD with outdoor heaters, blankets and more.
-Dress warm like you are ready for spring skiing!
+Chez Pascal has turned its outdoor patio into an al fresco adventure.
+Eight Adirondack chairs await along with a menu of seasonal meals that are made with ingredients sourced from local farms and food producers.
+Enjoy the great outdoors on Hope Street in Providence near the Saturday farmers market and close to shopping.
 There are no tables, just the chairs with a drink holder, so it’s really meant to enjoy a bite and sip and not a full, three-course meal.
-Beverage aficionado Ian Magiros has come up with a great selection of Alpine amaro to go along with Matt Gennuso’s weekly changing comfort food menu that might include dishes like roasted chicken, scallops and clams with a stew of beans, braised beef short rib, items from the Wurst Kitchen and more, plus lots of dessert options.
-Read more about the experience.
+Beverage aficionado Ian Magiros has come up with a great selection of Alpine amaro to go along with Matt Gennuso’s weekly changing patio food menu that might include dishes like asparagus salad, roasted chicken, scallops and clam chowder, braised beef short rib, items from the Wurst Kitchen and more, plus lots of dessert options.

 How to get a reservation: Outdoor dining only.
 Book online or call the restaurant for a reservation.
 Hours are Tues.-Sat. from 4:30-8 p.m.
 Patio closes at 9 p.m. sharp.
 They are closed the last Tuesday of every month.
-Please wear you mask when speaking with a staff member.
+Staff members are all vaccinated but please wear your mask if you are more comfortable doing so.
 If it is raining or there’s bad weather at the time of your reservation, it will have to be rescheduled for another day.

 The details: 960 Hope St., Providence, 401-421-4422, chezpron.com